Haleluyaz/ez-lerp/README.md

 # ez-lerp
-Simple easing lerp functions for Unity.
+Simple lerp with easing function for Unity
+How to use : Add EZLerp component to gameobject.